 The driving time from Kahului to Ke’anae Peninsula and back is around three hours, but you will want to stop.
 You could easily spend several hours at the various stops in total.
 Leaving from Ka’anapali at 9:30 am, you could easily not return until evening.

-If you’re in Paia around dinner time, don’t miss the world-famous Mama’s Fish House.
-Everything is fresh and locally caught, and they’re open daily from 11am to 9pm.
-For tighter budgets, we loved the low-key Pa’ia Fish Market.
-The original location is centrally located in town, though they have locations in Lahaina and Wailea as well if you don’t make it to the Pa’ia shop.
+For tighter budgets, we enjoyed the low-key Pa’ia Fish Market.
+The original location is centrally located in town, though we liked the location in Kihei even better – so don’t fret if you don’t make it to the Pa’ia shop.
 Check out more family-friendly restaurants on Maui if you’ll have tiny travelers with you.

 Remember that you’ll have a 2-3 hour time difference if you’re coming from the west coast and a 5-6 hour time difference if you’re coming from the east coast!
 The last thing you want is to find yourself on dark, exhausting roads when your body is telling you it’s bedtime.